-Located on a dramatic, mountainous peninsula between Japan and China, South Korea presents a curious mix of ancient and modern.
-Its capital, Seoul, is a teeming megalopolis of skyscrapers and multi-lane freeways, but behind the towers of glass and concrete lurk numerous thousand-year-old vestiges of an illustrious Buddhist civilization every bit as technologically advanced, for its time, as contemporary South Korea is in today’s world.
+Half the size of the United Kingdom, South Korea is located on a dramatic, mountainous peninsula between Japan and China.
+It presents an evocative and curious mix of the ancient and modern.
+Its capital, Seoul and other major cities like Busan, Incheon, and Daejeon may be teeming megalopoli of skyscrapers with multi-lane freeways, but behind the towers of glass hide the greatly revered vestiges of an illustrious Buddhist civilization and ancient kingdoms that were every bit as technologically advanced for their time as contemporary South Korea is in today's world.

-While the north is alpine in appearance and climate, the south – the region’s ginseng belt – is tropical.
-Rice paddy surrounds snug farming villages, where you’ll see locals in baggy overalls and conical straw hats bending knee-deep in expanses of reflective water and vivid green rice shoots.
-And the coastline is spectacular, too, with numerous white-sand beaches, fringed by coral reefs, turquoise seas and volcanic rock formations.
+While the north is alpine in appearance and climate, the south – the region's ginseng belt – is tropical.
+Rice paddy surrounds snug farming villages, where you'll see locals in baggy overalls and conical straw hats bending knee-deep in expanses of reflective water and vivid green rice shoots.
+The coastline is spectacular, too, with numerous white-sand beaches fringed by coral reefs, turquoise seas and volcanic rock formations.

-The reason most foreigners travel to South Korea, however, is for a glimpse of its superb ancient monuments – the largest collection of which centres of the city of Gyeongju, whose streets are studded with magnificent historic shrines, tombs and palaces.
-While you’re there, be sure to sample the scrumptious national dish – kimchi – a spicy concoction of Chinese cabbage or fiery white radish, mixed with chestnuts, turnips, fish flakes and red pepper.
+Most visitors visit South Korea to glimpse its superb UNESCO-listed ancient monuments—the most extensive collection of which centres in Gyeongju, whose streets are dotted with magnificent historic shrines, tombs, and palaces.
+While you're there, be sure to check out the country's extensive collections of fine porcelain ceramics and sample the scrumptious national dish—kimchi—a spicy concoction of Chinese cabbage or fiery white radish mixed with chestnuts, turnips, fish flakes, and red pepper that accompanies most meals, be it the famous Korean Barbeque, Korean hotpot, Bibimbap or our favourite, Bulgogi.

 Suggested South Korea Holidays